pavellooo/TTTPasskey/README.md

 # Project Passkey - Tic Tac Toe

-This project utilizes a web application to test the "passkey-based authentication" flow.
+This project utilizes a web application to implement and test the "passkey authentication" flow.
 The web application is basically the "Tic Tac Toe" game, which a user can play against the system.
 Our specific focus is to integrate the WebAuthn-based passkey authentication flow with this web application.
 This project demonstrates secure, passwordless authentication using the FIDO2 standard.

 It is currently deployed using Heroku at the following URL: https://passkey-tictactoe-spa-f5b6f75d5241.herokuapp.com